Why a USA travel eSIM beats roaming every time

 Coverage: which networks USA eSIMs use

-A USA travel eSIM is only as good as the network behind it.
-Most reputable plans run on a major nationwide carrier such as T-Mobile or AT&T, which means strong 4G LTE and 5G across cities, suburbs, and the interstate highway system.
-For a typical itinerary of big cities and well-traveled routes, you will rarely see a dead zone.
+Now, about that frozen map in the Mojave.
+A USA travel eSIM is only as good as the network behind it, and most reputable plans run on a major nationwide carrier such as T-Mobile or AT&T, which means strong 4G LTE and 5G across cities, suburbs, and the interstate highway system.
+For a typical itinerary of big cities and well-traveled routes, you will rarely see a dead zone — the whole Vegas-to-Grand-Canyon corridor stayed lit for us.

 The honest trade-off is rural and wilderness coverage.
 Deep inside national parks like Yellowstone or Big Bend, in the desert stretches of Nevada and Utah, and on some mountain roads, signal thins out on every carrier, not just eSIMs.
-Download offline maps and any reservations before you head into the backcountry, and you will be covered regardless of bars.
+That missed exit on I-15 was a dead zone no plan would have saved us from.
+The fix is boring and bulletproof: download offline maps and any reservations before you head into the backcountry, and you are covered regardless of bars.
+We did exactly that for the canyon approach and never missed another turn.

 How to install your USA eSIM in 5 minutes